カール ヘンリック ファルク

 Expertise

-- Programming: Have been programming since childhood as a hobby and over five years as a full-time software developer.
+- Programming: Have been programming since childhood as a hobby and 9 years as a full-time software developer.

-- Web Technology: 10+ years of web site development experience.
-Knowledge of both server and client side programming, as well as programming of the actual web browser.
+- Web Technology: 15 years of web site development experience.
+Knowledge of both server and client side programming.
 Skilled in graphics, html, css, AJAX, and all that.
 I run a number of web sites, such as whatlanguageisthis.com.

 - Software Engineering: Specialized in Software Engineering theory and practices at the university.
-Also especially interested in computer graphics and visualization, and applied artificial intelligence.
+Especially interested in UI, networking, wireless, applied artificial intelligence, and computer graphics and sound.

-- Computers and Electronics: Interested and knowledgeable in computer hardware, operating systems, and tools.
-Knowledge in linux system administration.
-My university education also includes much electronical and computer engineering.
+- Computers, Electronics, Audio: Interested and knowledgeable in computer hardware, operating systems, and tools.
+Knowledge in Linux system administration.
+Interest in electronics, wireless, radio control, music production, and audio engineering.

 Professional Experience